-People who are admitted to the hospital are at risk of acquiring an infection there (see Problems Due to Hospitalization).
+People who are admitted to the hospital are at risk of acquiring an infection there.
 Such infections are called nosocomial infections.
-In the United States, about 5% to 10% of people who are hospitalized get a nosocomial infection, and about 90,000 of these people die each year.
+In the United States, about 4-5% of people who are hospitalized get a nosocomial infection, and about 75,000 of these people die each year.
 (See also Problems Due to Hospitalization Problems Due to Hospitalization Just being in the hospital can cause certain problems, particularly infections (called hospital-acquired infections).
 Other problems include Problems associated with extended bed rest, including... read more .)

 The risk of infection is higher for

 Nosocomial infections may be caused by bacteria or fungi.
 Bacterial and fungal infections can be dangerous and deadly.

 Organisms that are acquired in hospitals are often resistant to many common antibiotics.
 The frequent use of antibiotics in hospitals encourages resistant strains Antibiotic Resistance Antibiotics are drugs used to treat bacterial infections.
 They are not effective against viral infections and most other infections.
 Antibiotics either kill bacteria or stop them from reproducing... read more to develop.